thekevinscott/thekevinscott/src/pages/2016/usability-heuristics-for-bots/index.md

 title: "Usability Heuristics For Bots"
 image: "images/cover.jpeg"
 tags: ["usability heuristics", "chatbots", "ux", "ux design"]
+description: "A heuristic evaluation using Nielsen's heuristics for bots, and a number of new heuristics to use"
 ---

 In 1990, Jakob Nielsen [developed 10 usability